marazmlab/practice-react-styling/README.md

 #  React Component Styling Practice

 This repository is dedicated to practicing and mastering various styling methods for React components.
-It focuses on popular techniques like **Styled Components**, **CSS Modules**, **SASS/SCSS**, and traditional **CSS**, highlighting their uses and differences.

 **Main features**:
-- Learn and implement multiple React styling techniques
+- Learn and implement Styled Components
-- Compare pros and cons of each styling method
-- Gain practical experience in organizing styles for scalable applications
+- Gain practical experience in organizing styles for scalable applications.

 &nbsp;